-In Pennsylvania, it is against the law to operate a boat while under the influence of alcohol and / or drugs.
-Those who do so may find themselves facing the loss of their boating privileges, jail time and stiff fines.
-If you are facing a boating under the influence (BUI) charge anywhere in the state, you need to understand your legal rights and what can be done in your defense.
-The Law Offices of Steven Kellis can help at this critical time with legal representation that is highly experienced and exclusively focused on DUI and BUI cases.
+In Pennsylvania, it is against the law to operate a boat while under the influence of alcohol and/or drugs.
+Those who do so may face the loss of their boating privileges, jail time, and stiff fines.
+If you face boating under the influence (BUI) charges anywhere in the state, you must understand your legal rights and what can be done in your defense.
+A Philadelphia Boating DUI attorney with The Law Offices of Steven Kellis can help at this critical time with legal representation that is highly experienced and exclusively focused on DUI and BUI cases.

-Mr. Kellis has been practicing in this field for more than 25 years.
+Mr. Kellis and his Pennsylvania DUI attorneys have practiced in this field for over 25 years.
 He is a former senior assistant District Attorney who worked on DUI cases for the state.
 That means he thoroughly understands how your case will be put together and pursued by a DUI prosecutor.
 Furthermore, Mr. Kellis has handled hundreds of jury trials involving DUI and BUI.

-As a courtroom-tested litigator, he knows how to argue on your behalf in court as well as how to thoroughly investigate and prepare your case beforehand.
-His skill has been recognized by the National Trial Lawyers Association, who named him one of the the “Top 100 Trial Lawyers.”
+As a courtroom-tested litigator, he knows how to argue on your behalf in court and thoroughly investigate and prepare your case beforehand.
+His skill has been recognized by the National Trial Lawyers Association, which named him one of the “Top 100 Trial Lawyers.”
 He has also received a Client Satisfaction Award for 2014 from the American Institute of DUI / DWI Attorneys.

 The law concerning BUI in Pennsylvania was enacted in 1985 and includes all watercraft, from canoes and rowboats to yachts.
-Information about it has been published in the Pennsylvania’s Fish and Boat Commission’s Boating Safety Handbook.
-According to this handbook, alcohol is not allowed in state parks, whether on land or water, or in most U.S. Army Corps of Engineer projects.
+It has been published in the Pennsylvania Fish and Boat Commission’s Boating Safety Handbook.
+According to this handbook, alcohol is prohibited in state parks, whether on land, water, or most U.S. Army Corps of Engineers projects.

-In its publication, Drinking, Boating and the Law, the Fish and Boat Commission further declares that “it is illegal to operate a watercraft on all the waters of the Commonwealth while under the influence of alcohol or a controlled substance.”
-You may also be in violation of other laws, such as those prohibiting reckless operation of a boat, public drunkenness, or underage drinking.
+In its publication, Drinking, Boating, and the Law, the Fish and Boat Commission further declares that “it is illegal to operate a watercraft on all the waters of the Commonwealth while under the influence of alcohol or a controlled substance.”
+You may also violate other laws, such as those prohibiting reckless operation of a boat, public drunkenness, or underage drinking.

 Blood alcohol concentration (BAC) is the top factor when it comes to boating under the influence.